Consensys/linea-specification/_notes/EIP-3860: Limit and meter initcode.md

         - will we require a new MISC row ? purely for the OOB instruction ?
     - [ ] only RETURN and CREATE(2) may trigger `MAXCSX`
     - [ ] interface with MXP

+Here's how to deal with the new `OOB_INST_XCREATE` instruction least disruptively:
+- we will require that `OOB_INST_XCREATE` be called upon ⇔ stack/MAXCSX = 1
+- we add an OOB_DATA_10 column
+- the normal OOB_CREATE instruction adds an extra check which is `init_code_size ≤ 49152`
+- there is no need to pass the result bit back